 Ornaments can be made as large or small as you want by increasing or decreasing the width of the band.

 No matter the width of the band, it will always take six knots to complete the shape.
-I’m sure there is some mathematical explanation for this.
-However, I have no idea what it is.
-So, if you do please share.
+There must be some mathematical explanation for this, right?
+If you know, please share!

 Happy holidays to you and your family!
 And as always –